Courses in Digital Forensics

 This course will teach students forensic investigative techniques specifically for managing cyber crimes including collection and preservation of data from different sources, such as the Internet and "cloud" computing environments.
 Students will learn the legal processes available for collecting and preserving such evidence in conducting cyber investigations.
 Only one version of B FOR 202 may be taken for credit.
 Offered fall semester only.

-B FOR 203 Networking: Introduction to Data Communication (3)
+B FOR 203 Networking and Cryptography (3)

-B FOR 204 Fundamentals Information and Cybersecurity (3)
+B FOR 204 Introduction to Cybersecurity (3)

 B FOR 300 Databases for Digital Forensics (3)